expln/metamath-lamp/docs/guide.md

 ~~~~

 Notice the ".".
 The period suppresses automatic deletion of
-the line; without it, if the variable is unused then then entry will disappear.
+the line; without it, if the variable is unused then entry will disappear.

 Once local variable is defined, you can use its name instead of the
 global name.